-- As space at the magneto side is quite confined and as there might have been changes on the crank or you might possibly have some engine type for which the system does not really fit, we urgently recommend to undertake a small clearance check of the stator to the rotor with a small piece of plasticine at the highest point.
+- As space at the magneto side is quite confined and as there might have been changes on the crank or you might possibly have some engine type for which the system does not really fit, we urgently recommend - to undertake a small clearance check of the stator to the rotor with a small piece of plasticine at the highest point.
 Put a small amount of plasticine (if not at hand, use chewing gum) on the highest point of the large black coil and press the rotor on by hand.
 Than lift the rotor carefully off again (using the puller makes this easier) and check thickness of the plasticine.
-This might be something like 2 mm with rotor not tightened. - Also carefully check that the rotor does not touch the cable.
+This might be something like 2 mm with rotor not tightened.